 - Anoxia (No oxygen to the brain)

 - Hypoxia (low oxygen to the brain)

-- Hypoxic Ischemic Encephalopathy (HIE, which is a generalized term for the injury related to oxygen deprivation)
+- Hypoxic Ischemic Encephalopathy (HIE is the medical term which is a generalized term for the injury related to oxygen deprivation)

 - Birth asphyxia

 - Perinatal asphyxia (low oxygen environments before, during, or just after delivery)

 Additionally, a seizure may happen when the brain is flooded with blood (brain hemorrhage) or when the brain doesn’t have enough blood (brain ischemia).

 One in every four women have group B strep colonization without even realizing it.
 Because of that, it is important that physicians examine their pregnant patients at 37 weeks to make sure that the mother doesn’t pass the bacteria on to the child.
 The most common symptoms of Group B strep infection include:

 - Unstable body temperature

 Seizures can be an extreme manifestation of these symptoms.